 That is not a strong trust signal.
 It is also not proof of wrongdoing by itself.

 The pattern matters more than any single review.
-Positive feedback often mentions support, onboarding, low entry price, and second-chance/reset features.
+Positive feedback often mentions support, onboarding, low entry price, and second-chance or reset features.
 Negative feedback tends to cluster around payout friction, rule-enforcement complaints, and the feeling that the practical experience was less clear than the marketing.

 The fairest summary is this: Alpine’s trust profile is mixed and cautionary rather than strong.